 Become the next best corporate event venue in London with a few of these top tips that’ll help increase enquiries for B2B events.

-21% of corporate event planners having an events budget of over $1 million and another 32.8% with an event budget less than $100K (Event MB, 2016) there’s no time like the present to become more corporate compliant in 2018 and transform your business into the best corporate event venue in town.
+21% of corporate event planners having an events budget of over $1 million and another 32.8% with an event budget less than $100K (Event MB, 2016).
+So, there’s no time like the present to become more corporate compliant in 2018 and transform your business into the best corporate event venue in town.

-Be on top of event trends
+1. Be on top of event trends

 Being on top of event trends will place you above your competitors.
 Impress potential Guests with your industry-wide knowledge and work with them to make their event as successful as possible to show that you are the best corporate event venue.

-B2B Focused Platforms
+2. B2B Focused Platforms

 Consider the marketing channels you use to promote your venue.
 Where is your venue more likely to be seen by corporate event planners?
 Which listing sites are you using and are they corporate focused?